Get your mooncakes for the Mid Autumn Festival from these 17 places in KL & Selangor

 What do florals have with the Mid-Autumn Festival?
 Well, head on over to Shangri La Kuala Lumpur and you’ll find out.
 As part of its Ties That Bind campaign, the hotel brand has made florals the core theme of its mooncake offerings this year.
 This is expressed through intricately decorated boxes in vivid shades of lilac and magenta, decorated with a gold floral motif.

-Housed within two drawers, both baked and snow-skin mooncakes are available to order in a set of four from MYR 138.40.
+Housed within two drawers, both baked and snow-skin mooncakes are available to order in a set of four from MYR 138.40 (iNR 2,505.04).
 Staple flavours are to be expected, but it’s the snow-skin fillings that are sure to delight with their unique combinations, such as Black Sesame With Nutella as well as Coconut.

 12. Pavilion Hotel Kuala Lumpur

-Speaking of florals, Pavilion Hotel Kuala Lumpur has embarked upon a similar approach where mooncakes are concerned for 2023, by releasing their Garden Treasures (MYR 159.80) and Peranakan Treasures (MYR 244.80) mooncake sets.
+Speaking of florals, Pavilion Hotel Kuala Lumpur has embarked upon a similar approach where mooncakes are concerned for 2023, by releasing their Garden Treasures (MYR 159.80 or INR 2,892.38) and Peranakan Treasures (MYR 244.80 or INR 4,430.88) mooncake sets.
 For bucolic gatherings, the former contains four mooncakes in classic lotus paste flavours.

 On the other hand, the Peranakan Treasures box, which comes with an artfully designed chest of four drawers featuring a Peranakan motif, yields more unconventional flavours such as Tiramisu Lotus Paste with Malacca Brown Sugar.
-Asides from that, those with a penchant for home decor will be glad to know that the hotel will also be offering a Moonlight Garden set (MYR 168), containing four mooncakes and packaging that transforms into a whimsical lantern.
+Asides from that, those with a penchant for home decor will be glad to know that the hotel will also be offering a Moonlight Garden set (MYR 168 or INR 3,040.80), containing four mooncakes and packaging that transforms into a whimsical lantern.

 13. Four Points by Sheraton Kuala Lumpur

 On the topic of lanterns, the Four Points by Sheraton Kuala Lumpur hotel has turned one of the most common fixtures of the Mid Autumn Festival into the centerpiece of their mooncake release this year.
-Dubbed the Timeless Treasures by Lady Yi’s Tea House (MYR 188), a selection of four mooncakes can be ordered to enjoy, packaged beautifully in a tangerine box that is meant to evoke the intricate lattice patterns of traditional Chinese lanterns.
+Dubbed the Timeless Treasures by Lady Yi’s Tea House (MYR 188 or INR 3,402.80), a selection of four mooncakes can be ordered to enjoy, packaged beautifully in a tangerine box that is meant to evoke the intricate lattice patterns of traditional Chinese lanterns.

 As for flavours, come to expect a tea-infused Lady Yi’s 11 Treasures Tea, alongside more traditional offerings of White Lotus in addition to Red Bean.